WWI Steyr M95 Sniper Carbine

 Frequently Asked Questions

-What makes the WWI Steyr M95 Sniper Carbine unique among firearms of its era?
+What makes the Steyr M95 Sniper Carbine unique among WWI rifles?

 How is the scope mounted and adjusted on the Steyr M95 Sniper Carbine?

-The scope is mounted via a quick-detachable system using a lever and claw.
-Windage is adjusted by tapping the front base, while elevation is handled by the scope's built-in Bullet Drop Compensator, typically ranging from 100 to 600 meters.
+The scope is mounted via a quick-detachable system to the left of the action.
+Windage is adjusted by tapping the front base, and elevation uses a Bullet Drop Compensator (BDC) graduated from 100 to 600 meters.

 Related News